luxonis/luxonis-ml/luxonis_ml/data/README.md

 }
 ```

-{% alert %}
+> \[!NOTE\]
-The RLE format is not intended for regular use and is provided mainly to support datasets that may already be in this format.
+> The RLE format is not intended for regular use and is provided mainly to support datasets that may already be in this format.
-{% /alert %}

-{% alert %}
+> \[!NOTE\]
-Masks provided as numpy arrays are converted to RLE format internally.
+> Masks provided as numpy arrays are converted to RLE format internally.
-{% /alert %}

 ### Array